Grover Krantz: Bigfoot research

-Personal life
+Personal life and death

-Skeletons of Grover Krantz and his dog, Clyde, at the Smithsonian Museum.
-They are wired into the same position as the other photo, at Krantz's request.

 Grover Krantz had one brother, Victor Krantz, who worked as a photographer at the Smithsonian Institution.

 Krantz was married four times and divorced three times.
 His first wife was Patricia Howland, whom he married in 1953; he was later married to Joan Brandson in 1959.
 In 1964, he married his third wife, Evelyn Einstein, who was an adopted daughter of Hans Albert Einstein, a son of Albert Einstein.
 He married his fourth wife, Diane Horton, on November 5, 1982.
 Krantz had a stepson, Dural Horton.

 Krantz was a road enthusiast and frequently took road trips, traveling to all 48 continental states.
 In 1984, Krantz received high scores on the Miller Analogies Test and was subsequently accepted into the high IQ society Intertel, which accepts anyone scoring in the top 1% on an IQ test.
 He was also a member of Mensa, which sets the bar at the top 2%.
 On March 3, 1987, Krantz debated Duane Gish on creationism and evolution at Washington State University; the well-publicized three-hour debate was attended by more than 1000 people.

-Death and skeleton
+Skeletons of Grover Krantz and his dog, Clyde, at the Smithsonian Museum.
+The posing was done at Krantz's request.